Ski and snowboarding clothing can be expensive and off-putting for beginners. Here’s how you can kit yourself out with ski clothing on a budget.

 But what if you are new to skiing and snowboarding, or someone who doesn’t regularly go on this type of holiday?
 How do you go about finding ski clothing without the hefty price tag?

 As a person who climbs mountains, wanders dusty cities and generally roughs it around the world in basic clothing, I admit I knew very little about how to go about this snowy adventure.
 I only knew that I didn’t want to spend a ridiculous amount of money and since this would be my first attempt at the sport, I was reluctant to invest a lot of money on gear if I was potentially not going to use it again.

-My experience?
-Ski / Snowboarding clothing ISN’T that expensive when you look hard enough, and if you are not too vain.
+Ski / Snowboarding clothing doesn’t have to be expensive when you look hard enough, and if you are not too vain.

 I may not have been the funkiest, edgy and cool snowboarder out there, but I managed to get the basic gear – a waterproof ski jacket and waterproof ski trousers – for £100, which even included a bobble hat to match!